If only my husband and I had a clue that we needed ADHD relationship strategies. If only we knew that ADHD existed.

 2. Use Scaffolding To Communicate The Hard Stuff

-Oh, how that would have dramatically cut short long-simmering hurts and resentments, instead of turning up the fire to the boiling point.
+That could have dramatically cut short long-simmering hurts and resentments, instead of turning up the fire to the boiling point.
 Instead, I had to drag apologies out of him.
 Hardly satisfying.

 “Why apologize for a behavior that